versatran01/dsol/README.md

 ## Disclaimer

+For reproducing the results in the paper, place use the `iros22` branch.

 This is the open-source version, advanced features are not included.
-Also this is the code that we used to generate results in the paper.
-It contains bugs that are thus fixed in the latest version.
-However, we upload the code as is for reproducibility.
-We will update the main branch with all the fixes soon.